-Water/Wastewater Treatment Plant Operator - Katy Office
+Water/Wastewater Treatment Plant Operator - Oak Ridge and Katy Offices

 • Observes plant metering equipment on a scheduled basis, noting reading of flows at specified intervals; makes adjustments to flows of water and chemicals as necessary to maintain plant operation within operational standards.